 Implications on data accuracy

-Learn more how cookie affect data accuracy in our FAQ: When cookies are disabled by a visitor, how does it impact Matomo reports accuracy?
+Learn more how cookie affect data accuracy in our FAQ: When cookies are disabled by a visitor, how does it impact Matomo (Piwik) reports accuracy?

 Implication on cookie consent banner and asking user for consent